FabianGosebrink/ASPNETCore-Angular-Ngrx/README.md

-# ASP.NET / ASP.NET Core WebAPI AngularJS / Angular Demo with Ngrx store & Ngrx effects, Component based design & Lazy Loading  runnable on every Platform (Cross Platform)
+# ASP.NET Core WebAPI / Angular Demo with Ngrx store & Ngrx effects, Component based design & Lazy Loading runnable on every Platform (Cross Platform)

-This repository offers you one demo application implemented two times (AngularJS, AngularCLI) with two compatible endpoints implemented in ASP.NET & ASP.NET Core served to run on every platform (Cross Platform)
+This repository offers you a demo application implemented with the AngularCLI and an endpoint using ASP.NET Core WebAPI.

 The application comes with lazy loading, forms, custom validation, routing , ngrx store, ngrx effects, etc.